 - A full description of the best way of using or putting into operation the inventive idea.
 If there are drawings, the description should follow a list of numbered drawings.

-The following is an example of the form of the list and the description:
+The following is sample text of the form of the list and the description:

 - If desired, include other ways in which the inventive idea may be used or put into operation.

-Next, there should be an introduction to the claims, put into these words at the top of a new page:
+Next, you will see an introduction to the claims section in the following words at the top of a new page:

-The claims should begin on the same page immediately following this introduction.
-The following examples illustrate the general form which the claims should take:
+You should begin to write your claims directly beneath this introduction.
+The following examples illustrate the general form that the claims should take:

 - A manually operable tool for driving posts into the ground, comprising a hammer, a depending guide adapted freely to embrace and slide up and down on the post to be driven, and handles extending lengthwise outside of the guide and rigidly secured thereto.